adubois/adubois.github.io/_posts/2013-12-01-setup-jira-confluence2.md

 in the app VM unless your are ready to patch it when required to ensure all your VMs use a patched version or if you are building a dedicated template.

-Let's install tomcat
+Let\'s install tomcat

-'''bash
+'''
 sudo yum install tomcat
 '''

 In my case this installs Tomcat 7.0.42 and will use OpenJDK Runtime Environment 1.7.0_45.

-Let's create the Jira and Confluence user
+Let\'s create the Jira and Confluence user

-'''bash
+'''
 sudo /usr/sbin/useradd -r --comment "Account to run JIRA" --shell /bin/bash jira sudo /usr/sbin/useradd -r --comment "Account to run Confluence" --shell /bin/bash confluence
 '''

 ### Installing Apache httpd ###

-Let's install httpd and make sure we can SSL enable it
+Let\'s install httpd and make sure we can SSL enable it

-'''bash
+'''
 sudo yum install httpd mod_ssl openssl
 '''